 Blue light causes less contrast to be visible to the human eye, this causes more strain on our eyes.
 This is particularly common with people who work most of the day on the computer.

-Family Eye Care Center of Atlanta – Blue Light
+- Buy glasses with blue-light blocking lenses, available at Family Eye Care Center of Atlanta

 Blue Light Protection